 Reflective writing is a means of examining what we learn through experiences by means of a structured and methodical approach.
 Theological reflection applies particular tools - biblical resources, the historic teachings of the Church, contemporary contextual factors - to issues that arise in the course of your everyday encounters and in your ministry.
-During your internship you are required to write up three pieces of Theological Reflection.
-This is an opportunity to practice the skills of theological reflection as issues arise in your internship.
+During your internship you are required to write up three pieces of Theological Reflection on issues arising in your internship.

 The process can be summarised as follows: articulate an issue on which you wish to reflect, and then engage in the pastoral cycle.
-For a good and clear account of the workings of the pastoral cycle, see below link:
+For a good and clear account of the workings of the pastoral cycle, see below link: Document1 (stoswaldsmaybole.org.uk)